drnic/appscrolls/README.md

 ### Engine Yard

-If you choose the `eycloud` scroll, your application will be automatically deployed to Engine Yard Cloud.
+If you choose the `eycloud` scroll, your application will be automatically deployed to [Engine Yard Cloud][6].
 Your code will also be automatically stored on a private/public GitHub repository.

-The `eycloud` scroll magically transforms many other scrolls to work specifically for Engine Yard Cloud.
+The `eycloud` scroll magically transforms many other scrolls to work specifically for [Engine Yard Cloud][6].
 For example:

 * `postgresql` - the environment will have PostgreSQL selected instead of MySQL
 * `resque` - the environment will have Resque and Redis

-## Submitting a Scroll
+### Heroku

+The Eldar Scrolls needs a Heroku Master to support Heroku for the Eldar Scrolls.

+### CloudFoundry

+The Eldar Scrolls needs a CloudFoundry Master to support CloudFoundry for the Eldar Scrolls.

+## Authoring Scrolls of Magical Mystery

 Create new scrolls using: